CLASSIFICATION NO. 074

 REQUIRED KNOWLEDGE AND SKILLS

-Working knowledge of: State laws governing governmental purchasing; principles, practices, methods and procedures of governmental purchasing; characteristics and types of materials, supplies and equipment used by public agencies; sources of supply and price trends for materials, supplies and equipment; warehousing methods and procedures including inventory record keeping and control systems; office procedures.
+Working knowledge of: State laws governing governmental purchasing; principles, practices, methods and procedures of governmental purchasing; characteristics and types of materials, supplies and equipment used by public agencies and assigned department(s); sources of supply and price trends for materials, supplies and equipment; warehousing methods and procedures including inventory record keeping and control systems; office procedures.